 The Maryland Department of the Environment (the Department) has published a final General Composting Facility Permit (GCFP) as provided under Environment Article, §9-1725, Annotated Code of Maryland, and Code of Maryland Regulations (COMAR) 26.04.11.11.

-As of August 22, 2017, the Department has reviewed 19 applications for composting permits.
-As a result of the reviews, the Department has issued 14 certificates for coverage under the General Permit, modified 4 landfill refuse disposal permits to include composting, and issued 1 Individual Composting Facility Permit.
+To date, the Department has issued 23 composting permits.
+As a result of the reviews, the Department has issued 18 certificates for coverage under the General Permit, modified 4 landfill refuse disposal permits to include composting, and issued 1 Individual Composting Facility Permit.

 On June 12, 2015, a Notice of Final Action was published adopting new composting facility regulations effective July 1, 2015.
 The Final Action adopted the regulations as proposed in December 2014, with several minor nonsubstantive changes.
 The changes are listed in the Notice of Final Action.